 Scottrade, meanwhile, offers an Allocation Tool which provides flexible options for traders’ ideal investment distributions.
 Just select an action plan based around your preferred growth level, the locations of your investments, and more.
 You get real-time adjustments for it, and receive guided investment advice to make sure you allocate your assets effectively.

-With this in mind, Scottrade’s asset allocation is the winner in this category.
+With this in mind, Scottrade’s asset allocation offers more breadth of experience.
 While TD Ameritrade’s tools and portfolios are nice, the level of immediate customization that their Allocation Tool provides gives more direct help to traders looking for the most help.

 Which Should You Pick?
 Who Is Each Good For?